 MSHN and its CMHSP participants intend that all persons who interact with the Access Systems in the region be screened, as clinically appropriate, for (serious) mental health issues, intellectual disabilities, severe emotional disturbances and/or substance use disorders and that the Access System arrange for services that meet all of the needs of the individuals who come into contact with it.

-In its contract with the Michigan Department of Health and Human Services, MSHN is required to operate a regional 24-hour access systems for all target populations.
+In its contract with the Michigan Department of Health and Human Services, MSHN is required to operate a regional 24-hour access system for all target populations.
 Our goal for the regional access system for SUD is not a “single point of entry” system; rather a multi-portal access system – a “no wrong door” approach, now expanded to include 24/7/365 access for individuals with a primary SUD concern.

 MSHN has designated CMHSP participants as an entity through which 24/7/365 access for individuals with a substance use concern or disorder will occur, and this document is intended to delineate, without prescribing local implementation options, the associated performance requirements.
-It is important to note the the CMHSP’s role includes initial/provisional screening, referral and follow-up, but does not include seeking or providing authorizations for care.
+It is important to note the CMHSP’s role includes initial/provisional screening using ASAM (American Society of Addiction Medicine) criteria, referral and follow-up, but does not include seeking or providing authorizations for care.
 It is the receiving service provider’s role to fully assess the individual, provide required interim/ongoing services to members of priority populations, develop plans of service, deliver care and request and manage authorizations for that care.

 MSHN has provided financial resources to assist the CMHSP’s with infrastructure and service delivery costs associated with carrying out the responsibilities identified in this Technical Requirement, including, but not necessarily limited to: